BenjaminJPalmer/test-python-selenium/README.md

 ### page.py
 Following on from the above, page.py will try to visit each of the urls listed above and take a screenshot, displaying errors if there are any.

+## TODO

+The above are currently optimised for a specific CSS selector where pages are located by `"li.menu-item a"`.
+It will need testing to see if it works with just `"li a"` as a selector as not all sites consistently have "menu-item" as a class.